PanierAvide/OsmInEdit/README.md

 If you are looking for an indoor data viewer (a map for browsing existing data), have a look at [OpenLevelUp](https://openlevelup.net/).

+__Tips and tricks__ for using this editor can be found on [usage documentation](USAGE.md).

 ## Contributing

 This project is an open source tool, meaning it is made by volunteers.
-If you want to help us, there are several ways (technical or non-technical ones).
+If you __want to help us__, there are several ways (technical or non-technical ones).
 You can find how to participate in the [contributing documentation](CONTRIBUTING.md).

 ## Develop/run your own instance